A face that awakes when I close my eyes

 - I Just Want to Be Beautiful: The female protagonist of "Crawling" wears dark makeup for most of the song.
 In the end, the makeup washes away, showing both her beauty and her newfound freedom.

-- Instrumentals: "Cure For the Itch", apart from the opening, is an entire solo dedicated to Mr. Hahn's DJ skills.
+- Instrumental: "Cure For the Itch" is largely an entire solo track dedicated to Mr. Hahn's DJ skills.

 - Large Ham: Chester, though Shinoda is a more subdued variant.